AdobeDocs/experience-manager-65.de-DE/help/forms/using/rule-editor-core-components.md

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->

-Benutzer, die zu `forms-power-users` -Gruppe kann die Skripte erstellen und die vorhandenen bearbeiten.
-Benutzer im `forms-users group` kann die Skripte verwenden, aber keine Skripte erstellen oder bearbeiten.
+Benutzer, die der Gruppe `forms-power-users` hinzugefügt wurden, können die Skripte erstellen und die vorhandenen bearbeiten.
+Benutzer in der `forms-users group` können die Skripte verwenden, die Skripte jedoch nicht erstellen oder bearbeiten.

 ## Grundlegendes zu Regeln {#understanding-a-rule}